SlideRule Provisioner

 Note

-User requested capacity requests have been dropped from the scope of this system and will be handled by some other system or approach.
+User capacity requests have been dropped from the scope of this system and will be handled by some other system or approach.

 Functions